by Joe Jamieson

 Absolutely.
 There were a lot of striking differences in culture and society.

-Another one of these was that local people saw having local anaesthetic as a weakness.
+Another one was that local people saw local anaesthetic as a weakness.
 So, a lot of patients had treatments without any numbing.

 And that’s the beauty of going somewhere like this — you get to see things you’d never see back home.